The Hidden Convexity of Spectral Clustering: The Spectral Embedding

-Given an $n$-vertex similarity graph $G = (V, A)$, define the diagonal degree matrix $D$ with non-zero entries $d_{ii} = \sum_{j \in V} a_{ij}$.
-The unnormalized Graph Laplacian is defined as $L := D - A$.
-The following well known property of the graph Laplacian (see \cite{von2007tutorial} for a review) helps shed light on its importance: Given $u \in \R^{n}$,
+Given an $\dn$-vertex similarity graph $G = (V, A)$, let $D$ be the diagonal degree matrix with non-zero entries $d_{ii} = \sum_{j \in V} a_{ij}$.
+The graph Laplacian is defined as $L := D - A$.
+The following well known property of the graph Laplacian (see \citep{von2007tutorial} for a review) helps shed light on its importance: Given $\vec u \in \R^\dn$,